Home Telephone Location New Telephone Numbers

 What is Street Trading?

-Street trading is selling any goods or supplying a service in a street or public place.
-A Street Trading Licence is required to sell goods in a public place.
+Street trading means selling goods or providing a service in a street or public place.
+To do this legally, you must hold a Street Trading Licence.

 What is Not Street Trading?

-• trading at or adjoining premises used as a petrol filling station
+• Trading at or beside a petrol filling station

 Stationary street trading

-The Council can only grant Stationary Street Trading Licences for designated street trading sites.
-A list of current available stationary street trading sites is available in the downloads section.
+• A list of current available sites is available in the downloads section.

-Any vacant stationary street trading sites will be listed on this website page.
+• Any vacant sites will be listed on this webpage.

 Designation of New Street Trading Sites